 So, sustainable New Year’s Resolutions to help protect the environment are more important than ever and more valuable every year – how can we help us all to succeed?

 Resolutions usually involve working towards an idea.
-However, these goal, or achievement-based resolutions require sustained motivation, unwavering commitment, and for you to repeatedly make conscious and often challenging or tiresome decisions, which makes them difficult to maintain throughout the year.
+However, these goals or achievement-based resolutions require sustained motivation, unwavering commitment, and for you to repeatedly make conscious and often challenging or tiresome decisions, which makes them difficult to maintain throughout the year.

 So, we’ve created this blog of eco-friendly New Year’s Resolutions with a different recipe for success: making a choice now, or taking an action now, that will set you up for achievement for the rest of the year.